No Down Payment Car Insurance

 3. Choose the correct coverage

-Evaluate your car insurance coverage as your vehicle ages.
-As time passes, you might be paying for insurance coverage that your vehicle’s age and value don’t merit.
-A general rule of thumb for car insurance: if your vehicle is worth less than $4,000, you probably don't need collision and comprehensive insurance coverages.
-These coverage options, also known as physical coverage, are designed to protect your vehicle.
-But if your vehicle isn’t worth much, you might be paying for auto insurance coverage you don't need.
-This likely contributes to 33% of our customers opting for only the legally required liability coverage.
+A general rule of thumb for car insurance: if your vehicle is worth less than $4,000, you probably don't need collision and comprehensive insurance coverage.
+These coverage options, also known as physical coverage, are designed to protect your physical vehicle.
+But if your car isn’t worth as much anymore, you might be paying for auto insurance coverage you don't need.
+This likely contributes to why 31% of our customers opt for only the legally required liability coverage.

 Coverage | Avg.
 6 Mo.
 Premium | Avg.
 Monthly Premium |